zesk/build/docs/tools/console.md

 #### Environment

+Uses the `tput cols` tool to find the value if `TERM` is non-blank.
 COLUMNS - May be defined after calling this
 LINES - May be defined after calling this
 ### `consoleRows` - Row count in current console